Coffee Machine Fire Safety

 Coffee Machine Purchasing

-- When buying a new coffee machine, always buy from a reputable dealer, and follow the manufacturer’s instructions.
+- When buying, always buy from a reputable dealer, and follow the manufacturer’s instructions.

 - Always register your new coffee machine with the manufacturer.
 That way you can be contacted easily if a safety recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is there and returning a faulty product or ordering its repair is easy to do.